Frequently Asked Questions (FAQ)

 Service Questions:

 If you are in our current service area, we can connect you more easily if you already have an aerial drop (connection) for your existing services with a line from the nearest fiber-connected utility pole to your premises of 400 feet or less.
 Connection will usually occur within a few weeks following sign-up after service is available in your area.
-If you require an underground connection, or if you have a drop longer than 400 feet, either underground or aerial, this process will take longer.
+If you require an underground connection, this process will take longer.

 It is CVFiber’s goal to serve every underserved address (defined by the state as any wired location with less than 25Mbps/3Mbps service) within its member towns.
 The first part of our buildout is to on-grid customers of Washington Electric Co-op, Green Mountain Power, and Hardwick Electric.
 Robust power is needed for Internet, however off-grid power sources may be enough, depending on the configuration.
 However, building to off-grid locations will come at a later part of the scheduled build.